 Gastric Sleeve Surgery: Complete Patient Guide

-Gastric sleeve surgery, also called sleeve gastrectomy, is quickly emerging as the go-to procedure for many top surgeons and may even be overtaking gastric bypass as the "gold standard" procedure for weight loss surgery.
+Gastric sleeve surgery, also called sleeve gastrectomy, is quickly emerging as the go-to procedure for many top surgeons and seems to have overtaken gastric bypass as the "gold standard" procedure for weight loss surgery.

 This page will give you all the information you need to decide whether this is the right procedure for you...

 - Sleeve Gastrectomy Overview: Weight Loss, Health Improvement, Risks

 - Gastric Sleeve Vs. Other Types of Weight Loss Surgery